Design Examples of Presenting Annual Budget Proposal in PowerPoint

 Notice how nicely you can present six goals if they are distributed around a circle.
 It gives a feeling of concise integrated direction.

-One of the ways to show the interdependence of sustainability targets is the Euler diagram, which illustrates the connection of three elements: People, Planet, Profit.
-Simple design elements, like outline icons, neutral background picture, and color-coding will help make your presentation more appealing and consistent:
+One of the ways to show the interdependence of sustainability targets is the Euler diagram, which illustrates the connection of three elements: People, Planet, and Profit.
+Simple design elements, like outline icons, neutral background picture, and color coding will help make your presentation more appealing and consistent:

 Sustainability Targets Overview euler diagram